huntertran/ptidej-wordcloud/README.md

 ![debug menu](https://i.imgur.com/hnNbMKo.png)

-2. Put a break point in any of the python code
+2. Put a breakpoint in any of the python code
 3. Press F5 or debug button to start debugging

 ![debug python with vscode](https://i.imgur.com/VIeMJNC.png)